nickloman/nickloman.github.com/_posts/2017-03-09-ultrareads-for-nanopore.md

      post

 An interesting exercise for the reader is to figure out the minimum number of reads that can be taken from this dataset to produce a contiguous E. coli assembly!
+My first attempt found a set of 43 reads which covers 92% of the genome, but you can do better!

 Where now?
 Well, readers will notice that a real landmark is in sight - the first megabase read.
 We've been running this protocol for a bit over a week and a new hobby is 'whale